atomxu10/GLM/README.md

 </div>
 <p align="center"> Table 3: Model comparison for variable selection </p>

 As can be seen in Table 4, the link which best fits the data is the probit link.
-However, based on AIC, BIC, and Pseudo-R squared, these differences must be considered more significant to warrant a more complex model.
-Therefore the final model selected is the one that uses the logit link as it facilitates the interpretation of results.
+However, the logit link was still chosen as the final model, given its advantages of interpretability over the probit link model.
+The logit link has a more straightforward interpretation compared to the probit link.
+The logit link measures the log odds of the response variable being in one category versus the other.
+In contrast, the probit link measures a standard normal distribution function’s inverse cumulative distribution function.
+The logit link is better suited for this task as it allows for a more straightforward interpretation of odds ratios and the probability of success or failure, which is particularly relevant in understanding the relationship between accident severity and speed limit.

 <div align="center">
     <img src="plot/t4.png" width="720px" alt="Figure 1">